bustammi/Analytical-Programming/README.md

     sigma = 10.3775   [9.29814, 11.7426]
   ```

 ##### Findings:

   * Construct a histogram with a normal distribution fit by using ``` histfit(hpw)``` and use ``` fistdit(hpw, Normal)``` to acquire the
     parameters used in fitting.

   * "mu" = mean; "sigma" = std, of a normal distribution

-  * parameters inside the bracket is the 95% confidence interval (i.e.., range of values that an individual can be 95% sure that it includes the true     mean of population.
+  * Parameters inside the bracket are the 95% confidence interval (i.e.., the range of values that an individual can be 95% certain that it includes     the population's true mean.

-  * This histogram shows the frequence of hours worked from individuals in the US.
+  * This histogram shows the frequency of hours worked by individuals in the US.
 According to the output, it is skewed heavily in the center
     meaning that most individuals worked approximately 40 hours.
 _____________________________________

 ### Histogram for Work-Class